lucasdavid/lucasdavid.github.io/Topics-on-Computer-Vision/_posts/2021-06-08-vectorization.md

   In this post, I thought I shared an assignment I have recently done on a Computer Vision class.
   Although results in Computer Vision are easily represented and interpreted, the implementation of even the most basic operations can be quite challenging.
+  Even when the idea behind some code is trivial, implementations on GitHub and other websites can be quite difficult to understand.
+A few reasons come to mind, but I believe one to be of paramount
+  importance: vectorization.

 date: 2021-06-08 12:22:00
 lead_image: /assets/images/posts/cv/vectorization/cover.png